avantrec/soco-cli/README.md

 ### Albums and Playlists

-Albums and playlists from local libraries or music services can be added to your Sonos Playlists, and then played by adding them to the queue, and playing from the queue.
+Albums and playlists from local libraries or music services can be added to your Sonos Playlists, and then played by adding them to the queue, followed by playing from the queue.
 For example:

 `sonos <speaker_name> clear_queue : <speaker_name> add_playlist_to_queue <playlist> : <speaker_name> play_from_queue`